DavidShemian/Tovala-Home-Exercise/README.md

 Tovala Home Task implementation by David Shemian. </br>
 I decided to create a food ordering service instead of only pizza ordering. </br>
-The system provided the ability for an admin (a user with admin privileges) to create food types (Entree, Appetizer, Pizza toping, etc) </br>
-and food items based on those food types (Pizza, Wings, Salad, etc). </br>
+The system provided the ability for an admin (a user with admin privileges) to create food types (Entree, Appetizer, Pizza toping, etc) and food items based on those food types (Pizza, Wings, Salad, etc). </br>
-A client (user with client privileges) can view available food items and their price, </br>
+A client (user with client privileges) can view available food items and their prices, </br>
 create an order based on those food items, and check his order status. </br>
 An admin can also change the order status. </br>
 I created this service with the mindset that a Front End application will use it. </br>